Gabriella439/nixos-in-production/manuscript/Modules.md

 }
 ```

-Additionally, the NixOS module system provides special support for `config`-only modules by letting you elide the `config` attribute and promote the attributes nested within to the "top level", like this:
+Additionally, the NixOS module system provides special support for modules which only define options by letting you elide the `config` attribute and promote the options defined within to the "top level", like this:

 ```nix
 { services = {